arminnorouzi/arminnorouzi.github.io/_pages/about.md

   - /about.html
 ---

-As a Machine Learning Engineer at The Citco Group Limited, I specialize in creating end-to-end data-driven solutions that can be deployed on edge or cloud platforms.
-Prior to joining The Citco Group Limited, I gained experience as a Data Scientist at Skyjack Inc. and a Machine Learning Researcher at the Energy Mechatronics Lab at the University of Alberta.
-I have a solid understanding of the entire data pipeline, from data collection to deployment, and can design and implement data solutions that meet the specific needs of a business.
+I am a Machine Learning Engineer at The Citco Group Limited, skilled in creating end-to-end data-driven solutions for deployment on edge or cloud platforms.
+My background includes experience as a Data Scientist at Skyjack Inc. and a Machine Learning Researcher at the Energy Mechatronics Lab at the University of Alberta, where I developed a strong understanding of the entire data pipeline.

-I have a strong background in data engineering and big data processing, with proficiency in Apache Spark and experience working with Databricks, a platform for data engineering and data science built on top of Spark.
-I am experienced in data processing, transformation, and cleaning, and can work with large datasets and perform complex data operations efficiently.

-In addition to my technical skills, I am passionate about teaching and content creation in the field of data and machine learning.
-I developed and taught a Machine Learning course at the University of Alberta, where I created 50+ practical examples for students.
-I also held two workshops with 120+ attendees, covering various topics in ML, computer vision, and transfer learning.
-I believe in the power of education and enjoy sharing my knowledge with others.
+I am proficient in Apache Spark and have experience working with Databricks, allowing me to efficiently perform complex data operations on large datasets.
+My passion for teaching led me to develop and teach a Machine Learning course at the University of Alberta, creating 50+ practical examples for students, and hold two workshops with 120+ attendees covering various topics in ML, computer vision, and transfer learning.

-With my experience in data engineering and machine learning, I am confident in my ability to help businesses make data-driven decisions and achieve their goals.
-I have experience working with different AWS platforms, such as AWS SageMaker, S3, EC2, and Lambda, to develop and deploy ML models.
+With experience working with AWS platforms, such as AWS SageMaker, S3, EC2, and Lambda, I am confident in my ability to help businesses achieve their goals through data-driven decisions.
 I am excited to continue applying my skills and knowledge to create innovative data solutions and help businesses thrive.

 These are my summary of skills.